We offer day programs and residential and vocational supports to individuals based on their specific needs.

 - Kiosk support (The COR Coffee Shop and Deli)

-- Community Assessment services allow a person to “try out” a position in the community, with the support of a Career Guidance Center staff person.
+- Community Based Work Experiences allow a person to “try out” a position in the community, with the support of a Career Guidance Center staff person.

 - Community Employment support allows a person to maintain a job in the community with the support of a Career Guidance Center staff person.